kwlanham/Lanhams-Leadership-Processes/Clarify_Roles_and_Responsibilities.md

 ### Revision History
 Please submit an improvement suggestion or change request if you see something.

-The official version-controlled process is the digital version at the [process website (put your link here)](https://google.com).
+The official version-controlled process is the digital version at the [process website](https://github.com/kwlanham/Lanhams-Leadership-Processes).

 >**Caution**: Printed copies, and all other electronic copies and versions are considered uncontrolled copies and are not updated.
 Use the latest version.